PostHog/posthog.com/contents/tutorials/api-feature-flags.md

 2. figures out the feature flag ID by finding the key in the "get all feature flags" request
 3. updates the feature flag to filter out the email of the user who saw the feature flag

-> The best way to do this is probably to set the release condition to not include a property you set on a person once they see the flag, but this is a tutorial about using the API so that is less fun.
+You can also do this by setting the release conditions to not include a property you set on a person that has seen the flag, if you prefer.

 First, we get our evaluation request and variables sorted.